marcusoftnet/marcusoftnet.github.io/_posts/2015-10-01-eaddrinuse-when-watching-tests-with-mocha-and-supertest.md

 ## Solution 1 - close the server manually

 The most brute-force approach is to close the server manually.
 To do that we need to get hold of the server that we started.
-After reading this [Japaneese, Coffee-Script based example](http://blog.takeshun.net/gulp-mocha-supertest/) - (yes - I was desperate, it was late) I modified my application to this,basically just exposing the server object created by the `app.listen()`:
+After reading this [Japanese, Coffee-Script based example](http://blog.takeshun.net/gulp-mocha-supertest/) - (yes - I was desperate, it was late) I modified my application to this,basically just exposing the server object created by the `app.listen()`:

     var app = require("koa")();